trolie/spec/docs/community-events/20240221-Intro-to-TROLIE.md

 using JSON media types.

-<h3>Branches in our system model are nominated by a "From Bus" and a
+<h3 id="branch-names">Branches in our system model are nominated by a "From Bus" and a
 "To Bus"; they are not assigned a (synthetic) unique identifier.
 How will we be using the `resource-id` field to identify a branch when branches are not assigned a single identifier?</h3>